 Severe trauma or injury to the foot can also change its shape and the visibility of a person’s arches.

-Individuals who experience significant pain in the feet and ankles that are not relieved with proper footwear or rest should contact The Foot Institute for a thorough evaluation to determine the source of their discomfort and how it may be treated.
+Individuals who experience significant pain in the feet and ankles that is not relieved with proper footwear or rest should contact The Foot Institute, located in both Shreveport and Natchitoches for a thorough evaluation to determine the source of their discomfort and how it may be treated.